Business Advisory and Consulting Services

 Value Proposition

 Assessing Value Proposition – is your product/service compelling enough to make potential clients want to abandon what they’re doing today to begin using your solution?
 What problem is really being solved?
 How willing are they to use your product… and how much are they willing to pay for your product?
 Quantify non-product attributes of your client’s use case… and determine if these attributes can contribute (or detract from) the value of your product.
-It could be packaging, ease of use, technical support, durability/longevity… or financing options, ease of procurement, try-before-buy options, etc.
+It could be packaging, ease of use, technical support, durability/longevity… or financing options, ease of procurement, try-before-buy options, etc. Because a Value Proposition is defined by a potential client’s view of how your product or service solves their problem, this assessment can vary wildly from market to market.
+It can even vary within a single market due to geography, time, or other seemingly minor factors.

 Ideal Client